A Day in the Life of Avery–a Student

 Dinnertime: Talk about school with her parents

-Avery’s parents have Brightspace for Parents and have already seen the A+ that she achieved today.
+Avery’s parents have Brightspace Parent & Guardian and have already seen the A+ that she achieved today.
 They congratulate her and talk about what she enjoyed the most about the assignment.
-Her parents had seen her upcoming assignments in Brightspace for Parents and they have a great chat about what she’s planning for those assignments.
+Her parents had seen her upcoming assignments in Brightspace Parent & Guardian and they have a great chat about what she’s planning for those assignments.
 It’s an interesting discussion that leaves Avery feeling energized about school.